 Animal Care Staff

-Scientists agree – the biggest threat to polar bears is climate change.
-In Cochrane, Ontario, we are just hours away from the James Bay Coast where Ontario’s sub-population of polar bears are experiencing much longer ice-free periods than ever before.
+Scientists agree that the biggest threat to polar bears is climate change.
+In Cochrane, Ontario, we are just hours away from the James Bay Coast, where Ontario’s sub-population of polar bears are experiencing much longer ice-free periods than ever before.
 As we may be called upon to help move or rescue a polar bear, educating people on and promoting environmental stewardship isn’t just a public relations campaign to us – it’s a call to action.
 But education and promotion isn’t all we do.

-Climate Change Discovery
+Climate Change Education Programme

 To help polar bears we must understand exactly what climate change is.
 This requires analysis of daily, monthly and yearly patterns caused by the weather.
 This program will help facilitate discussion and teach students different methods of monitoring their environment.